Battle of Annual: Battle

 On the eve of battle the Spanish garrison occupying the advanced encampment of Annual numbered 5,000 men.
-These were mostly Peninsula conscripts from the Cerinola, Africa, Alcantara and San Fernando Regiments.
-In addition there were four batteries of artillery and about two thousand indigenous troops under Spanish officers.
+These were mostly Peninsula conscripts from the Ceriñola, Africa, Alcantara and San Fernando Regiments.
+In addition there were four batteries of artillery and about two thousand indigenous troops (Regulares) under Spanish officers.

 On 22 July, after five days of skirmishing, the Spanish force was attacked by 3,000 Rif fighters.
 With ammunition low and the support base at Igueriben already overrun, General Silvestre, who had arrived at Annual only the day before, decided upon a withdrawal along the line of the previous Spanish advance.
 Just before 5 a.m. a last radio message was sent, reporting Silvestre's intention to evacuate Annual later the same morning.
 At about 10 a.m., the garrison began to march in column from the encampment in the direction of Melilla, but poor leadership and inadequate preparation meant that any hope of a disciplined withdrawal quickly degenerated into a disorganised rout.
 Hitherto reliable Moroccan regulares, native police and tribal allies deserted to the Rifian forces, depriving the Spanish column of flankers and rear guard.
 The Spanish conscripts, under heavy fire and exhausted by the intense heat, broke into a confused crowd and were shot down or stabbed by the tribesmen.
 Only one cavalry unit, the Cazadores de Alcántara, kept in formation and was able to conduct a fighting retreat (see painting above), though suffering heavy casualties.

 The overstretched Spanish military build-up in the Eastern Spanish Protectorate in Morocco crumbled.
 After the battle, the Rifians advanced eastward and overran more than 130 Spanish blockhouses.
 The Spanish garrisons were destroyed without mounting a coordinated response to the attacks.
 By the end of August, Spain had lost all the territories that it had gained in the area since 1909.
 General Silvestre disappeared and his remains were never found.
-According to one report, Spanish sergeant Francisco Basallo Becerra from the Kandussi garrison, an outpost east of Annual, identified the remains of Silvestre by his general's sash.
-A Moorish courier from Kaddur Namar said that eight days after the battle, he saw the corpse of the general lying face down on the battlefield and still recognizable by his sash and epaulettes.
+According to one report, Spanish sergeant Francisco Basallo Becerra from the Kandoussi garrison, an outpost east of Annual, identified the remains of Silvestre by his general's sash.
+A Moorish courier from Kaddour 'n Amar said that eight days after the battle, he saw the corpse of the general lying face down on the battlefield and still recognizable by his sash and epaulettes.